obirikan/global-dev-trends-analysis/readme.md

 - Data visualization with Seaborn and Matplotlib
 - Pandas for data manipulation

+## Conclusion
+This analysis of Stack Overflow survey data reveals key trends in the global developer community.
+Most developers are employed full-time and specialize in front-end, back-end, or full-stack roles.
+Computer Science remains the most common educational background, but other majors are also entering the field.
+There is a clear relationship between years of experience and compensation, with more experienced developers earning higher salaries on average.
+By carefully handling missing data, the analysis provides reliable insights that can help guide hiring and workforce planning decisions.

 ## Dataset

 The dataset is based on [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey) responses from 2018–2020.